lumina-gov/laws/proposed/mint.md

 ## Section 1.
 Lumina Silver Dollar
 1. A co-official legal tender of Lumina is the Lumina Silver Dollar ("S$").
 2. Each S$ represents is equivalent to $\frac{3008}{125}$ grams of fine silver.
-3. The Mint of Lumina ("Mint") is authorized to manufacture in Lumina and sell up to 100,000 S$ in face value of coins per year.
+3. The Mint of Lumina ("Mint") is authorized to manufacture in Lumina and sell up to S$100,000 in face value of coins per year.
 Authorized denominations of the S$ include:
     1.  $\frac{1}{10}$
     2.  $\frac{3}{20}$
     3.  $\frac{1}{5}$